sbusso/sbusso/README.md

-# Hey friends, 👋
+# Hey there, 👋

+Thanks for visiting my profile.
 I build software for the modern internet.
 Currently learning exciting stuff and looking for new project opportunities.

 <!--
 **sbusso/sbusso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.